Expanded Hemodialysis: An Overview

 Technological Foundations of Expanded Hemodialysis

-• Selective Permeability: Efficient removal of middle molecules while retaining essential proteins like albumin.
+• Uniform Pore Size Distribution: Efficient removal of large-middle molecules with effective selectivity to retain essential proteins like albumin.

 Mechanism of Action

-HDx combines diffusive and convective transport mechanisms:
+HDx therapy combines diffusive and convective transport mechanisms:

 1. Diffusion: Solute movement across the membrane along concentration gradients removes low-molecular-weight toxins.